minitage/minitage.github.io/source/installation.rst

 ------------------
 If you want to be bleeding edge and not lhave a 3 years old debianised minitage.
 You can give a try to the egg in developement mode.
+Be aware that you must know what you are doing there !

     - If you need to, fire your virtualenv